 To the extent that the actual output current waveform accurately tracks the sinusoidal current command signals, the resulting current space vector is smoothly rotating, constant in magnitude and oriented in the quadrate direction as desired.

-Sinusoidal commutation results in smoothness of control that is generally unachievable with trapezoidal commutation.
+Sinusoidal commutation results in the smoothness of control that is generally unachievable with trapezoidal commutation.
 However, while it is very effective at low motor speeds, it tends to fall apart at high motor speeds.
 This is because as speed goes up the current loop controllers must track a sinusoidal signal of increasing frequency.
-At the same time they must overcome the motor back-EMF that also increases in amplitude and frequency as speed goes up.
+At the same time, they must overcome the motor back-EMF that also increases in amplitude and frequency as speed goes up.